 A small business owner, Cole co-founded a nationally recognized political and market research firm that was at the forefront of Oklahoma’s transformation from a Democratic controlled legislature to one of the most Republican in the nation.

 Cole also is a former college instructor in history and politics, holding a B.A. from Grinnell College, an M.A. from Yale University, and a Ph.D. from the University of Oklahoma.
 Cole has been a Thomas Watson Fellow and a Fulbright Fellow at the University of London.
 Tom also holds honorary degrees from Hillsdale Bible College in Moore and Oklahoma City University.
-He serves on the Smithsonian Institution Board of Regents, as well as the national board of the Fulbright Association.
-He is also a member of the Congressional Advisory Board to the Aspen Institute.
+He serves on the National Board of the Fullbright Association.

 Tom Cole is a fifth generation Oklahoman and an enrolled member of the Chickasaw Nation.
 He is currently one of only two Native Americans serving in Congress.
 He was awarded the Congressional Leadership award by the National Congress of American Indians in 2007 and 2011 and was inducted in the Chickasaw Hall of Fame in 2004.
 Cole’s late mother, Helen, is also a member of the Chickasaw Hall of Fame and served as a state representative, state senator and Mayor of Moore in her native state of Oklahoma.
 Cole’s late father, John, served twenty years in the United States Air Force and worked an additional two decades as a civilian federal employee at Tinker Air Force Base.
 Tom and his wife, Ellen, have one son, Mason, and reside in Moore, Oklahoma.